 Whether you most often work in theatre, in film or TV.

-To join The Studio community you should have;
+To join The Studio community you must be over 18 and should have;

 Two verifiable professional acting, directing or writing credits